A ship owner’s guide to achieving cyber security

 The entire marine value chain is working together and in tandem with ship owners to present a united front and ensure the cyber security of both in-service vessels and new builds.

-At Bureau Veritas, we draw on our comprehensive knowledge of the cyber security ecosystem to help ship owners overcome cyber threats and comply with flag authority and IMO regulations.
-Our goal is to enable ship owners to protect their assets, define expectations for shipyards and equipment manufacturers, and comply with IMO regulations.
+At Bureau Veritas, we draw on our comprehensive knowledge of the cyber security ecosystem to help ship owners address cyber threats and comply with Flag authorities and IMO regulations.
+Our goal is to enable ship owners to protect their assets, define and certify digital designs for shipyards and equipment manufacturers.

-To this end, Bureau Veritas has developed two notations for cyber security that cover a wide range of organizational and technical measures.
+To this end, Bureau Veritas has developed three notations for cyber security that cover a wide range of organizational and technical measures.

 To boost our cyber expertise even further, in January 2021, Bureau Veritas acquired Secura, an independent service company providing security testing, audits, training and certification services.
-By integrating Secura’s knowledge of cyber security for networks, systems, applications and data with Bureau Veritas classification expertise, we can offer clients value-added cyber services worldwide.
+By integrating Secura’s knowledge of cyber security for networks, systems, applications and data with Bureau Veritas classification expertise, we can offer clients value-added cyber services such as penetrations tests worldwide.